23 Steps — Interactive Checklist

 Use lazy loading for below-the-fold imageshigh

-Lazy loading defers loading of off-screen images, improving initial page load time.
+Lazy loading defers loading of off-screen images, improving initial page load time and reducing data transfer.

 Preload the LCP (hero) imagehigh

-Adding <link rel='preload'> for the hero image can significantly improve LCP scores.
+Adding <link rel='preload'> for the hero image can improve LCP scores by 0.5–1.5 seconds on slow connections.

-CDNs serve images from servers closest to the user, reducing latency globally.
+CDNs serve images from edge servers geographically close to your visitors, reducing latency by 70–85% for international traffic.

 Protection & Branding